c-armbrust/iothubc/README.md

 ## Setup
 ### provide the connection string of the iot hub device in the main.c
 ## Info
 The compiled libraries here are for armhf.
+Compile them by yourself and replace them (lib subfolder) for other platforms.

 You get the libraries linked by this sample by compiling the [azure-iot-sdks](https://github.com/Azure/azure-iot-sdks/tree/master/c "azure-iot-sdks c").